An-Jiang/Abstract-Macropad/README.md

 # Abstract-Macropad
 The Abstract macropad is my submission for Hack Club Blueprint.
-It has a 3x3 keyboard with a rotary encoder, an OLED display, and a mini LED.
+It has a 3x3 keyboard with a rotary encoder, and an OLED display.
 It uses a Seeed XIAO RP2040 MCU and QMK firmware.

 ## Features
 - 2-part 3D-printed case